 Micropigmentation is used to re-colour an area of skin where there is a loss of pigment or lack of colour.
-It can be used to help camouflage scars, burns and vitiligo, so that the tattooed skin merges and blends as naturally as possible back into surrounding unaffected skin.
+It can be used to help camouflage scars, burns, vitiligo and some other skin conditions, such as port-wine stains and lichen planopilaris, so that the tattooed skin merges and blends as naturally as possible back into surrounding unaffected skin.
 The number of treatments required depends on pigment uptake as well as the size and area of affected skin.

 scarsport-wine stainsburnsvitiligoscarsMicropigmentation can help blend and camouflage scars received from injury or surgery on the body, hands, arms, legs and face.
 The best time for micropigmentation is when scars have had sufficient healing time, so scars should be a minimum of 1 year old.If you have scarring from lasering, allow at least one month before having Micropigmentation.A hypotrophic scar is one that is red and raised but confined to the boundaries of the original scar.
 These scars can also benefit from micropigmentation, however it is crucial that sufficient healing time has taken place.
 Healing time can be anywhere between 12-24 months.
 After this time if the scar is no longer red and has faded to a lighter colour than the surrounding skin, micropigmentation can be used to camouflage it, giving it a very natural appearance.Skin Camouflage